A Novel Loss Function for Deep Learning Based Daily Stock Trading System: Study Design based on Novel Loss Function

-To obtain baseline performance, we choose several sets of features to conduct linear regression on.
-Since linear regression methods do not directly fit to the same probability distribution objective of the ML models, the objective of linear regression is the daily return $r_d$.
-The sets of chosen features that we perform regression on are \begin{enumerate} \item 3-day momentum, number of shares traded; \item 3-day momentum, relative strength index; \item 3-day momentum, 50-day moving average; \item 2-day momentum, 5-day momentum; \item the 12 basic features; \item all 28 features. \end{enumerate}
+To obtain baseline performance for comparison, we choose several sets of features to conduct linear regression on.
+Since linear regression methods do not directly fit to the same probability distribution objective of the ML models, the objective of linear regression is the daily return $r_d$ \eqref{eq:daily return}.
+The sets of chosen features that we perform regression on are \begin{enumerate} \item 3-day momentum, number of shares traded; \item 3-day momentum, relative strength index; \item 3-day momentum, 50-day moving average; \item 2-day momentum, 5-day momentum; \item a subset of 12 non-technical features; \item all 28 features. \end{enumerate}